Organ ‘harvesting’: UK charges Nigerian doctor for conniving with Ekweremadus

-Just In: More Trouble for the Ekweremadus As UK Slams Nigerian Doctor With Fresh Charges
+Just In: Big Trouble for Ekweremadu, Wife, As UK Slams Nigerian Doctor With Fresh Charges

 - Fresh details have emerged regarding the trial of Senator Ike Ekweremadu and wife, Beatrice